 Oaks Shores offers contemporary one, two and three-bedroom apartment-style accommodation right by Lake Wakatipu.
 Most rooms provide stunning views of the lake, and the gas fireplaces are a really nice touch.

 Fully equipped modern kitchens make self-catering a breeze, but the hotel does have an onsite restaurant and bar.
 There’s also a complimentary shuttle service to and from town.

 With its Alpine styling and magnificent lake views, a stay at Heritage Queenstown is an experience in itself.
 Enjoy the traditional chalet-style reception, bar and restaurant (with open fireplaces), and your choice from a variety of spacious room types and suites — many with full kitchen facilities.

 The sauna, spa and plunge pool are the perfect way to end a day of outdoor or urban adventuring.

 Adam travelled as a guest of Oaks Shores and Heritage Queenstown.

 Do you have any tips to add to our Queenstown travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.